 Lawrence confers degrees at the end of fall and spring terms but holds its Commencement once a year in June.
 Degrees are not conferred automatically.
 A student must indicate their intent to graduate by completing a form distributed by the registrar’s office.
 Once a student submits an Intent to Graduate form, a process will begin to audit the student’s record to be sure all degree requirements are met prior to the degree being conferred.
 All grades, official transcripts, and other certifying documents, such as the major/minor/interdisciplinary area completion form(s), must be filed at the registrar’s office before a degree can be awarded.
 Students enrolled in the five-year B.A./B.Mus. program must complete all program requirements before receiving either degree.
 Once a degree is conferred, a student may not apply additional credit to that degree.

 Participation in Commencement is a privilege earned by students who complete degree requirements, and a student may participate in Commencement only once.
-A student who expects to finish requirements and receive the degree after fall term may petition to participate in Commencement the June before the degree is conferred.
-A student enrolled in an affiliated cooperative degree program who has completed the required units at Lawrence and the first year at the professional school may petition to participate in Commencement with the matriculation class, as may a student entering Lawrence's year-long elementary teaching apprenticeship who has completed all degree requirements and is deferring conferral of the degree.
-A petition to participate in Commencement must be submitted to the Faculty Subcommittee on Administration no later than April 15.
+A student who expects to finish requirements and receive the degree after the subsequent fall term may complete the Request to Participate in Commencement Form the June before the degree is conferred.
+A student enrolled in an affiliated cooperative degree program who has completed the required units at Lawrence and the first year at the professional school may also complete teh Request to Participate in Commencement Form with the matriculation class, as may a student entering Lawrence's year-long elementary teaching apprenticeship who has completed all degree requirements and is deferring conferral of the degree.
+The Request to Participate in Commencement Form must be submitted no later than April 15.

 The Dean's List